Shaoxiong (Steven) Yuan

 A Useful Course on Coursera: Data Structures and Algorithms Specialization

-3. Summer 2021: CSCI 104, Data Structure and Object Oriented Programming, Prof. M. Redekopp
+CSCI 104 — Data Structures and Object Oriented Programming Prof. M. Redekopp · Summer 2021

 Please refer to the course website for more information!

-My solution to the six programming assignments can be found at this GitHub repository
+My solution to the six programming assignments can be found at this GitHub repository.

-4. Spring 2021: CSCI 170, Discrete Methods in Computer Science, Prof. S. Batista
+CSCI 170 — Discrete Methods in Computer Science Prof. S. Batista · Spring 2021

 Course Textbook: Essential Discrete Mathematics for Computer Science, by Harry Lewis and Rachel Zax